zorrowang/LeetCode/docs/Languages/Java/data-structure/Map.md

 A drawback of all these open addressing schemes is that the number of stored entries cannot exceed the number of slots in the bucket array.

+### Best Practice

+- Use _Double_/_Float_ as hashmap keys is a bad practice.
+Especially if needing to perform calculations on double keys, the hash of double could mess up.

+- Use Object as hashmap keys.
+When the hashCode() and equals(Object o) methods are not overridden by your class, the default implementation are used.
+The default behavior is to treat all objects as different, unless they are the same object. _IdentityHashMap_ always does this by using reference-equality in place of object-equality

 ## Map Interface

 An object that maps keys to values.
 A map cannot contain duplicate keys; each key can map to at most one value.